fish-quant/fq-segmentation/docs/tools.md

 ## ImJoy
 [**ImJoy**](https://imjoy.io/docs/#/) is image processing platform with an easy to use interface.
-ImJoy can be used directly in your browser, withoyt any prior installation.
+ImJoy can be used directly in your browser, without any prior installation.

- While ImJoy is running in the browser, NO data will be transferred.
+ While ImJoy is an app running in the browser, **NO** user data will be transferred over the internet.

- Some important features
+ Some important **features**:

  2. Specific functionality is provided by plugins, which can be installed with simple links.
 Available plugins are listed in the plugin list on the left part of the interface.
 Depending on the implementation